A triploid hybrid of the English Fuggle hop released in 1976 from the USDA breeding program. Fragrant, spicy, woody aroma.

 ranked third in US hop acreage (7,578 acres) and produced 11.144 mill.lbs.

-A triploid hybrid of English Fuggle released in 1976 from the USDA breeding program.
+A triploid hybrid of the English Fuggle hop.
+Released in 1976 from the USDA breeding program.
 Fragrant, spicy, woody aroma.